 Many sites and land areas are protected by national and EU legislation as illustrated in Appendix 2.
 The exceptional wildlife and biodiversity of the Teignbridge area is important in its own right but also it provides a highly appealing asset and attraction that enhances the quality of people's lives, and supports many jobs, for example in tourism and conservation land management.
-The area sits within four terrestrial Natural Areas as defined by Natural England, which are South Devon, Devon Redlands, The Culm and the Blackdowns.
+The area sits within four terrestrial Natural Areas as defined by Natural England, which are South Devon and Devon Redlands.